vivlabs/instaclone/README.md

 It's good for files you want to version but not check into Git (due to size, sensitivity, platform-dependence, etc.).
 You git-ignore them and install them with Instaclone, and instead version the Instaclone configuration that references them.

-In particular, it helps fix a pain point with `npm install` slowness on build systems.
+In particular, it helps fix a pain point with `npm install` being slow and hard to reproduce.
 If you use this with `npm shrinkwrap`, you can switch back and forth between branches and run `instaclone install` instantly instead of `npm install` and waiting 3 minutes.
 Or your colleage can pull, run `instaclone install` and get a byte-for-byte exact copy of your `node_modules`.
+Or your build system can often do the equivalent of `npm install` instantly.
 See below for more on this.

 ## Goals